Seek First the Kingdom of God

 “What is life all about?” the man asked me as he watched his 41 year old brother die.
 “How do I understand what is happening?
 What lesson am I supposed to learn from all of this?
 Tell me, please, what is life all about?”

-Unfortunately, too many people live such hectic and busy lives that we don’t seem to find time to dwell on such fundamental questions.
-Or maybe it is not only our busyness, but it is also the superficial spirit of our society that we allow to dominate our thinking.
+Unfortunately, too many people live such hectic and preoccupied lives that we don’t seem to find time to dwell on such fundamental questions.
+Or maybe it is not only our busyness, but it is the superficial spirit of our age that we allow to dominate our thinking.
 We simply don’t make the time to think about the essential questions of life.
 “Why are we here on earth?
 What is our purpose in life?
 What is the meaning of life?
 Whether we live to a ripe old age of 99, or more than likely face death at a much younger age, what will be the ultimate purpose and meaning of our lives during this brief sojourn on planet earth?”

 What is life all about?
 Why am I here?
 How do I understand life when life itself is cut so short by illness or some other tragedy?
 What is life’s purpose?
 What happens after we die?

 When we look at a 41 year old life that ends abruptly, of course our worldview will be shaken, and we should ask the question about the meaning of life.
 It all just doesn’t make sense.
 What is the purpose of life if our earthly pursuits don’t last in eternity?